vaadin/web-components/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected outcome

-What should happen?
+What did you expect to happen?

 <!-- Example: No scrolling should happen. -->

 ### Actual outcome

-What happened.
+What happened instead.

 <!-- Example: Grid content occasionally gets scrolled. -->